asu-process-mining/asu/README.md

   SaaS user event logging.
 We hope to provide insight into how such general formats can easily be used as inputs into a "web scale" data set analysis.

-  -Our work to date has been using the [Apache Spark](http://spark.apache.org/) framework and it's [GraphX](http://spark.apache.org/graphx/) library.
+  -Our work to date has been using the [Apache Spark](http://spark.apache.org/) framework and its [GraphX](http://spark.apache.org/graphx/) library.

   -We plan to contribute any libraries, frameworks, or approaches we develop to the open source community under a BSD license.